In early 2020, traditional dining nearly ground to a halt in the blink of an…

 What’s important for customers of customized projects to understand is that customization does not just refer to the design.
 Equipment is customized throughout the production lifecycle, down to the on-the-fly changes that may occur on the manufacturing floor.
 Having a skilled long-term labor force (an 18-year average at LTI) is what makes this level of customization even possible.
 Without an experienced workforce, the level of fit and finish that you’d expect to get on high-end, high-budget jobs is just not achievable.

-When it comes to finding ways to make equipment more durable, more efficient with space, more aesthetically pleasing, customization is by far the best approach.
+When it comes to finding ways to make serving equipment more efficient with space, more durable and more aesthetically pleasing, customization is by far the best approach.
 More manufacturers continue to favor mass-producing stock equipment instead of customized jobs.
 However, there still are manufacturers out there that really care about turning their customers’ ideas into reality.
 LTI is one of them.